iverly/self-hosted/http/README.md

 If you are interested to host production-ready websites, I recommend you to use another web server like [Nginx](https://www.nginx.com/) since Traefik is not really good for scaling.

+## Uptime (uptime-kuma)

+I use [uptime-kuma](https://github.com/louislam/uptime-kuma) to monitor the uptime of my websites.
+Uptime-kuma is a fancy self-hosted monitoring tool that allows you to monitor the uptime of your websites and services.
+It is very easy to install and configure and provides a nice dashboard to see the uptime of your websites.

 ## Conclusion

 The HTTP is a very important protocol for the internet.
 It allows the transfer of hypertext between a client and a server.
 I have configured a web server in my home network to serve my websites.
 I use Traefik as my web server because it is very easy to configure and supports Let's Encrypt out of the box.
 This way, I can have HTTPS on all my websites without any effort.